Once upon a time there was a princess.

 - Is this a predatory or prey species?

-- Which senses does it use to perceive the world, and what types of behaviours can be expected when foraging or hunting?
+- Which senses does it use to perceive the world, which type of stimulus is it likely to attend to, and what types of behaviours – and in which order – can be expected when foraging or hunting?

 - How does it utilize its habitat; is it arboreal, terrestrial, or aquatic?